redcode/Z80/documentation/Installation.rst

    -DZ80_WITH_Q=YES
    -DZ80_WITH_ZILOG_NMOS_LD_A_IR_BUG=YES

-Next, once the build system is configured according to your needs, build the package:
+Once the build system is configured according to your needs, build the package:

 .. code-block:: sh